-Previous studies such as the TORCH clinical trial(143) and the SUMMIT trial(144) failed to provide evidence for the efficacy of a LABA+ICS combination compared to placebo in reducing mortality (primary outcome) in COPD patients.
+Previous studies such as the TORCH clinical trial(155) and the SUMMIT trial(156) failed to provide evidence for the efficacy of a LABA+ICS combination compared to placebo in reducing mortality (primary outcome) in COPD patients.
 These trials had no requirement for a history of previous exacerbations.
 In the largest LAMA treatment trial UPLIFT, the intention to treat analysis, i.e., 30 days after completion of the study period, did not demonstrate a reduction in mortality (secondary outcome) compared to placebo.
 The majority of patients included in this study utilized an ICS.

-Recently, evidence has emerged from two large randomized clinical trials, IMPACT(64) and ETHOS,(103) that fixed-dose inhaled triple combinations (LABA+LAMA+ICS), reduce all-cause mortality compared to dual inhaled long-acting bronchodilation therapy.
-These trials were enriched for symptomatic patients (CAT \geq 10) with a history of frequent (\geq 2 moderate exacerbations) and/or severe exacerbations (\geq 1 exacerbation requiring a hospital admission) (see Figure).
+Evidence has emerged from two large randomized clinical trials, IMPACT(70) and ETHOS,(109) that fixed-dose inhaled triple combinations (LABA+LAMA+ICS), reduce all-cause mortality compared to dual inhaled long-acting bronchodilation therapy.
+Together these results suggest a beneficial effect of fixed-dose triple inhaled therapy versus fixed-dose LABA+LAMA combinations on mortality in symptomatic COPD patients with a history of frequent and/or severe exacerbations who were previously receiving maintenance therapy with triple therapy, LABA+ICS or single or dual long-acting bronchodilators.
+These trials were enriched for symptomatic patients (CAT $\ge$ 10) with a history of frequent ( $\ge$ 2 moderate exacerbations) and/or severe exacerbations ( $\ge$ 1 exacerbation requiring a hospital admission) (Figure 3.17).